 - Pain and suffering

 - Past and future medical expenses

 - Wrongful death damages on behalf of a loved one

 If your loved one died due to the negligence of an apartment complex owner or manager, the attorneys of Adamson & Cleveland, LLC, can pursue wrongful death damages on your behalf.
 While no amount of compensation can replace the loss of a loved one, we can seek funds that will take care of funeral and burial expenses and replace the loss of your loved one’s financial support and services around the home.

 At Adamson & Cleveland, LLC, we have the experience and resources to handle even the most complex negligent security cases.
 Over the years, our attorneys have secured more than $150 million in verdicts and settlements on behalf of our clients.
 We are driven by the fact that our clients deserve justice.
 Our goal is to help them to cope with some of life’s toughest challenges.

 With our office conveniently located in Norcross, we can serve negligent security victims and their families in Gwinnett County and throughout the greater Atlanta area.
-Contact us today for your own free and confidential consultation and learn more about how we can assist you.
+If you’re looking for a Norcross negligent security lawyer, contact us today for a free and confidential consultation.

 Kevin Adamson is a former college baseball player who brings a competitive spirit to personal injury trials and settlement negotiations.
 Kevin played baseball at LaGrange College and went on to earn his MBA from Lynchburg College and his J.D. from Samford University’s Cumberland School of Law.
 Since 2001, he has focused on personal injury law and secured numerous six- and seven-figure results for his clients.
 He is also a registered arbitrator and mediator with extensive experience handling contract negotiations for a variety of professional services, including athletic contracts.
 Kevin also owns his own airplane and makes frequent use of it for his law practice, which has taken him to 18 states.